MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/mapi/pidtagfolderwebviewinfo-cannonical-property.md

 ms.lasthandoff: 06/11/2018
 ms.locfileid: "19769269"
 ---
-# <a name="pidtagfolderwebviewinfo-cannonical-property"></a>Propriedade Cannonical do PidTagFolderWebViewInfo
+# <a name="pidtagfolderwebviewinfo-cannonical-property"></a>Propriedade canônica PidTagFolderWebViewInfo